BobbyLH/ease-audio/README.md

 Fires when the sound is start unload.
 #### onplay `Function`
 Fires when the sound begins playing.
 The first parameter is the event object.
-#### onend `Function`
-Fires when the sound finishes playing (if it is looping, it'll fire at the end of each loop).
-The first parameter is the event object.
 #### onpause `Function`
 Fires when the sound has been paused.
 The first parameter is the event object.
 #### onstop `Function`
 Fires when the sound has been stopped.
+The first parameter is the ID of the sound.
+#### onend `Function`
+Fires when the sound finishes playing (if it is looping, it'll fire at the end of each loop).
+The first parameter is the event object.
+#### onfinish `Function`
+Fires when the playlist has been finished.
 The first parameter is the ID of the sound.
 #### onmute `Function`
 Fires when the sound has been muted/unmuted.
 The first parameter is the event object.
 #### onvolume `Function`